 So there’s, once you encounter a baby, a newborn, and your heart melts, and you just feel love for it immediately and don’t demand or expect or need anything from it for you to feel this love for it, that is one of the turning points – especially a man who is weighted down, but weighed down by toxic masculinity.
 That’s usually one of the big turning points, the newborn and sensing that.

 And then the second is, if we think about human beings who are developmentally-delayed or handicapped, and I hope that, in your life, you have someone that you love who is in that situation.
 I have an autistic nephew who’s actually brilliant, almost a savant, maybe a savant.
 But we didn’t know that until he was about 14.
 He was just non-verbal.

 And I’ve taken care of, through social services in Ontario… I was paid to… Basically, I didn’t do much.
-I just basically babysitted and made sure he didn’t hurt himself.
+I just basically – babysitting, make sure he didn’t hurt himself.
 An older man who is autistic, and non-verbal, and we had a Ouija board kind of thing where I held his hand and pointed through a letterboard to communicate.
 But he needed help with a lot of things, physically.

 And I hope the answer to that is no. I might run into like an achievement nazi or something.
 But I think on the surface, again, we would say, no, he’s just as worthy and has that intrinsic worth as a human being.

 And I like to use this brilliant story, Flowers for Algernon.
 You should read it.
 If I summarize it, I’m spoiling it for you.
 And it was a book given to me by my wife.
 And it took a while for me to have that lesson sink in, but fiction in story is such a powerful way to do it.